wrabit/django-cotton-ui/README.md

 </c-ui.card>
 ```

-Browse the full set with live examples in the [component docs](https://django-cotton.com/ui).
+Browse the full set with live examples in the [ui docs](https://django-cotton.com/ui).

 ## Requirements